alesandroLang/docker-django/README.md

 - This image uses the automated build feature of Docker Hub.
   The image will be build on push to master and stored within the [official docker registry](https://hub.docker.com/r/alang/django).

-- A GitHub Action is used to create pull requests whenever a new version of Django, Gunicorn or pytz is available.
+- A GitHub workflow is used to create pull requests whenever a new version of Django, Gunicorn or pytz is available.
+  Another workflow verifies each commit on master and each pull request by building the docker image.